 - YTD Deductions: Amount of your total deductions from the first of the calendar year up to and including the pay stub’s pay period

 - YTD Net Pay: Amount of total net pay earnings from the first of the calendar year up to and including the pay stub’s pay period

 - Check Number: The check number for the specific payment

 If you need more help reading your paycheck stub or if a particular calculation doesn’t seem correct, get assistance from your HR department.
-Your pay stub contains important pieces of information, and it’s important that you understand each piece.
+Your pay stub contains important pieces of information and you should understand each piece.
 It’s also crucial that you check your stub to make sure it’s accurate — and let your employer know if there are any mistakes.

-Paycheck stubs serve as proof of income, and government agencies, lenders and landlords often request them to verify your earnings.
-A pay stub contains all your income information, so it’s a great tool for tracking your salary, the taxes you’ve paid, insurance premium amounts, bonus information, and vacation and overtime pay.
+Your paycheck stub serves as proof of income and government agencies, lenders and landlords often request them to verify your earnings.
+A pay stub contains all your income information, so it’s a great tool for tracking your salary, the taxes you’ve paid, insurance premium amounts, bonus information and vacation and overtime pay.
 It’s important to save your pay stubs in case you need them for anything that requires income verification.